Florida Alternative Teacher Certification

 Testing Requirements for Florida Alternative Certification

 All candidates for teacher certification in Florida must pass the same set of exams, known as the Florida Teacher Certification Examinations.
 These tests assess the candidate’s pedagogical knowledge and readiness to teach Florida’s public school students.
-The three parts of the exam are:
+The three exams are:

-- The Subject Area Exams, specific to the content area(s) in which the candidate desires to teach
+- Subject Area Exams, specific to the content area(s) in which the candidate desires to teach.*

-- The General Knowledge Test, which measures knowledge and skills in essay writing, the English language, reading, and mathematics
+- General Knowledge Test, which measures knowledge and skills in essay writing, the English language, reading, and mathematics.**

-- The Professional Education Exam, which measures pedagogical knowledge such as lesson planning and the selection of appropriate evaluation instruments
+- Professional Education Exam, which measures pedagogical knowledge such as lesson planning and the selection of appropriate evaluation instruments.

 Transferring Teaching Licenses from Another State

 To transfer teacher certification from another state to the state of Florida, candidates must either hold a valid standard (not temporary or other class) teaching certificate in another state or must have a current certificate issued by the National Board for Professional Teaching Standards (NBPTS).
 Teachers who meet this requirement and who have an employment offer from a Florida school may apply for a Temporary Certificate while completing the remaining requirements for Florida licensure, which include passing the Florida Teacher Certification Examinations.
 For more information, see our teaching license reciprocity resource.